Golden Gate NRA, Point Bonita Lighthouse

 Unfortunately, you cannot see the lighthouse from the trail.

-The nearest place that has the lighthouse view is from the nearby “antenna hill”.
 This is “non-official” trail, not maintained and at short section you are hiking right on the cliff edge, be careful!

 The trail starts at the parking-lot roundabout near the restrooms, hike up the road and just before the antenna turn right and circle to the other side of the fenced area.
 From here at the edge of the cliff you have good close by view on the lighthouse, the lighthouse bridge is not visible from this location.